iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 **Context (what I was delivering)**
 - A cross-platform mobile feature providing **camera-based, on-device wellness estimates** (e.g., stress / pulse / respiratory rate).
+- Privacy-by-design constraint: **no upload or storage of camera media** (no photos/videos stored on servers).
-- Platform policy differences that had to be implemented and communicated clearly:
+- Platform policy / product behavior differences that had to be implemented and communicated clearly:
   - **iOS:** AI results are **session-only** (not stored in history and **not shown in trend graphs**).
   - **Android:** AI numeric results are **stored in history and synced across signed-in devices**, with clear provenance labels.